klebgenomics/Kaptive/docs/source/Usage.rst

    kaptive assembly <database> <path_to_assemblies> > kaptive_results.tsv

-This will run ``kaptive assembly`` with the default parameters, and produce a table detailing the best match locus, predicted phenotype, confidence score and detailed typing information for each input genome assembly in the file called results_table.txt (plus other default outputs described below).
+This will run ``kaptive assembly`` with the default parameters, and produce a table detailing the best match locus, predicted phenotype, confidence score and detailed typing information for each input genome assembly in the file called results_table.txt.

 Detailed usage